phone widget

 Teen Driver Challenge Course

-The Teen Driver Challenge (TDC) Course, which is offered at no cost to students, provides knowledge and a hands-on experience to reduce their chances of being involved in a crash.
+The Teen Driver Challenge (TDC) Course, which is offered at no cost to students, provides knowledge and hands-on experience to reduce their chances of being involved in a crash.

 Contact Deputy Rob Russell at (904)625-8122 for more information and/or to obtain an application.